 By Duke Lifestyle & Weight Management Medical Team

-GERD is the medical term for Acid Reflux and the common description is’ heartburn’.
+GERD is the medical term for Acid Reflux, and the common description is’ heartburn.’
 This condition has nothing to do with anyone’s heart burning.
 GERD is the acronym for gastroesophageal reflux disease.
-For a variety of reasons, the acidic contents of the stomach leak up into the esophagus where the acidity is not tolerated by this tissue.
+For various reasons, the stomach’s acidic contents leak into the esophagus, where acidity is not tolerated by this tissue.
 When this happens, one experiences acid burning on the lining of the esophagus.
-Many people suffer from GERD and there are several ways to improve or eliminate the symptoms.
+Many people suffer from GERD, and several ways exist to improve or eliminate the symptoms.

 ” All disease starts in the gut”

 Hippocrates (the Father of Medicine)

 Here are some common questions people have when trying to understand pH levels in the stomach and GERD and ways to improve this condition: